 At some point in any parent’s life, their child will try to convince them that they NEED to sleep in mom & dad’s bed.
 This hysterical story takes it a step further as the child attempts to kick daddy out of bed…permanently.
 Everyone in my family loved this story and it’s a frequent bedtime request.
 Bunmi Laditan is the author behind the famed Honest Toddler account.

-This baby monster book is wonderfully interactive.
+This baby monster book is a wonderfully interactive picture book for kids.
 As you read it, it instructs you where to tickle your child!

 When you read this book to your little one, you get to tickle and they get to laugh.
 After all, laughter and books should go together.